-- Students who arrive after 7:30 a.m. must report to the attendance. - Students who are five or more minutes late to hours two through seven will be sent to the office with a discipline referral card for a conference with an administrator. - If students are detained by the office or by a teacher, they must obtain a pass from the person who detained them.
+- Students who arrive after 7:30 a.m. must report to the attendance. - If students are detained by the office or by a teacher, they must obtain a pass from the person who detained them.
 All tardies will be considered unexcused unless the teacher provides written verification. - Students having unexcused tardies will be assigned detentions.
-Failure to attend detention for excessive tardies may result in Four-Hour Detention, In-School-Suspension or Out-of-School Suspension.
+Failure to attend detention for excessive tardies may result in Four-Hour Detention, In-SchoolSuspension or Out-of-School Suspension.